Celebrating our new PhD graduates

 “Another highlight was working with a couple of my peers to run the university’s Postgraduate Research Society.
 This included running two postgrad student research conferences.

 “Completing my PhD has made me feel relieved, happy, and a sense of achievement.”

-Andrew is now working as a research assistant in the School of Health and Community Studies.
+Andrew is now working as a research assistant in the School of Health.
 He added: “I am hoping that this is the first step in a career in academic research.”